|

 The mediums used in this work can be found on the products

-page or for more information about painting medium click the link.
+page and more information about painting medium

 Coloured Pencils.